How to Delete an SMS in Kotlin

 How to delete SMS messages with Kotlin using the sms api and the example project above (Video tutorial)

-Video 2 - Deleting SMS with the Kotlin code above
+Video 2 - How to delete SMS with the Kotlin code above (Video tutorial)

 How to check that the request has been accepted by the HTTP user

 After the SMS has been submitted, it is a good idea to check your SMS gateway, to see what it has received.
-You can check the log by opening the HTTP user's details from the Ozeki SMS Gateway managment console.
-At the end of the video above you can see how to check if the request have been received by the http_user.
+You can check the log by opening the HTTP user's details from the Ozeki SMS Gateway management console.
+At the end of the video above you can see how to check if the request has been received by the http_user.
+(Figure 3)

 kotlin project to receive sms messages